viclw17/viclw17.github.io/_posts/2019-06-20-unreal-frame-breakdown-part-1.md

 <img src="{{ site.url }}/images/2019-06-20-unreal-frame-breakdown-part-1/IndividualQueries.gif" width="400"  style="display:block; margin:auto;">

 # BuildHZB
-Generating the Hierarchical Z-Buffer.
+This step generate the Hierarchical Z-Buffer.
 This takes the depth buffer produced during the Z-prepass as in input and creates a mip chain (i.e. downsamples it successively) of depths.

 ```c
       |   - BuildHZB(ViewId=0)                                                       | 49     | 207.904